lolmaus/ember-element-query/README.md

 ## Upgrading

+v2 has never been released.

 ### From v1 to v3

 v3 is a complete rewrite.
-Upgrading from v1 requires quite some changes:
+Upgrading from v1 requires many changes to your code:

 1. Follow the new installation instructions.